Courses

 Credits: 3.
 Contact Hours: Lecture 3.

 Quantitative principles of computer architecture design, instruction set design, processor architecture: pipelining and superscalar design, instruction level parallelism, memory organization: cache and virtual memory systems, multiprocessor architecture, cache coherency, interconnection networks and message routing, I/O devices and peripherals.
-(Typically Offered: Fall)
+CPRE 3810 or equivalent computer architecture or computer organization course required.
+Note that this implies you have a familiarity with ISAs, basic computer organization, memory systems, digital logic design, basic programming (C and assembly), and command-line Linux.

 Credits: 3.
 Contact Hours: Lecture 3.